dajhub/dajhub/_posts/2021-02-28-jekyll-in-arch.md

    Obviously you need to change the path in the first command to suite your own setup.

-   If you now run:
+   Run:

    ~~~
    $ jekyll new blog
    ~~~

-   the Jekyll folder will be installed and can be found in your home directory:
+   The new Jekyll folder will be installed and can be found in your home directory:

    ![Jekyll-folder]({{"/assets/img/jekyll-arch/jekyll-folder.png" | absolute_url }})